 - PROVIDE RIDES TO AND FROM POLLING LOCATIONS.
 Recruit volunteers, or perhaps fundraise to rent vans for Election Day so that low-income residents with disabilities or mobility concerns can cast their ballots.
 Volunteers are often eager to help with this project. - BECOME A POLLING LOCATION.
 Your organization should connect with your local Board of Elections or County Clerk to begin the process of becoming a polling location.
 Low-income renters will have better turnout if they can vote in the community rooms of their buildings or if they need only go to a familiar neighborhood center or service agency. - ENCOURAGE VOTE-BY-MAIL AND EARLY ABSENTEE VOTING.
 Rather than turning out the vote all on one day, encourage low-income voters with mobility concerns to request absentee ballots and vote by mail.
 Keep a list of absentee voters in your properties and neighborhoods, and contact them at least 10 days before Election Day to be sure that ballots are being put in the mail in time to be counted.
 If your community allows it, it can be very effective to allow volunteers to collect and deliver the ballots themselves so that the postal service is removed from the process.
 The National Conference of State Legislatures compiles a guide to state ballot collection laws. - ORGANIZE GROUP VOTING.
 Many voters are more likely to make it to the polls if they are joined by their neighbors.
 Resident councils and other low-income peer organizing efforts should consider selecting times when groups of residents can walk or ride to the polls altogether, making it a community activity.
 People are more likely to vote when there are others expecting them to do so. - ASK VOTERS TO MAKE A PLAN.
 When contacting voters in the days leading up to Election Day, ask them how and when they plan to vote, and how they plan on getting to their polling place.
 Asking voters to express this plan can allow organizers to verify the polling location and hours with the voter and also learn if there are transportation issues that need to be addressed. - EDUCATE VOTERS ON WHAT TO BRING WITH THEM.
 Make sure people know what is and is not acceptable identification and what is required in your community.
 Many low-income people have the correct identification, but they don't vote because they have been misinformed about the identification requirements.
-A "What to Bring with You" sheet can be very helpful; this is information that should be shared on your GOTV materials leading up to Election Day. - PROVIDE CHILDCARE ON ELECTION DAY.
+To ensure that voters are prepared to show up at the polls with confidence, you can create a "What to Bring with You" sheet and distribute it through your GOTV campaign. - PROVIDE CHILDCARE ON ELECTION DAY.
 Consider recruiting volunteers to provide childcare at subsidized properties for residents who need flexibility to get to polls and cast their ballot.